giselew/toctoc_comments/Documentation/Index.rst

         en

     :Description:
-        AJAX-based commenting, review, rating and sharing system (jQuery) for TYPO3 4.3 to 7.x.
+        AJAX-based commenting, review, rating and sharing system (jQuery) for TYPO3 4.5 to 8.x.
      	Comments or reviews can have webpage previews, pictures and pdfs attached.
 You can use BB-Codes, emojis and smilies.
 	Userpictures include gravatar-, Facebook- or fe_users-userpictures.
 	More plugin-modes for comments are available, a user center, a recent comments list, a report bad comment form and several charts.
-Four looks for ratings by voting stars and Facebook-like iLikes, usage of scopes for categorizing ratings.
-For ratings there is a plugin-mode for top ratings.
+	Many looks for ratings by voting stars and Facebook-like iLikes.
+Usage of scopes for categorized ratings.
+	There is a plugin-mode for top ratings.
 Many options for spam- and data-protection.
 AJAX runs with jQuery.
 	ViewHelpers for extension news.
-Comments, reviews or ratings can trigger records in other extensions DETAIL-views and LIST-views (LIST-view tt_news, news, modify all other pi1-extensions in PHP and implement a new marker or ViewHelper for comments and ratings in LIST-views).
+	Comments, reviews or ratings can trigger content elements, pages or records in other extensions DETAIL-views and LIST-views (LIST-view tt_news, news, modify all other pi1-extensions in PHP and implement a new marker or ViewHelper for comments and ratings in LIST-views).
 	Includes full featured AJAX Login and Sign Up, including login with Facebook or Google+ account.
-Works with TemplaVoila, tx_news, tt_news, tt_products, community, cwt_community and many other extensions.
-The extension is extremely configurable.
+	Backendmodule for comments, users and system control Works with TemplaVoila, news, tt_news, tt_products, community, cwt_community and most of all other extensions.
+	Designable from included LESS-model.

     :Keywords:
         for Admins, for Advanced, AJAX-Commenting, -rating, -sharing, Attachments, LESS, AJAX-Login and Sign Up